 I heard about it through a headhunter that the club had appointed to fill the position.
 I had been working as the Director of Operations with Golf Saudi in Riyadh since 2019 and was part of the team working on the growth of the game in the Kingdom as part of the country’s 2030 Vision.
 My family was still based in Dubai following my previous role with Emaar Properties at Dubai Hills, so I was going back and forth between Dubai and Saudi, and it wasn’t the ideal work/life balance, especially when I got locked down in Saudi for long periods of time during the pandemic.

-The role at Tanah Merah – which I started in 2021 – piqued my interest as my wife is from Asia and we had always talked about potentially working there.
+The role at TMCC – which I started in 2021 – piqued my interest as my wife is from Asia and we had always talked about potentially working there.
 We've been to many parts of Asia and Southeast Asia on holiday, but, as we all know, going somewhere on holiday and living and working there is completely different.

 The facilities here are quite exceptional.
 We have two courses – the 6,400-yard Garden Course and the 7,500-yard Tampines Course.
 The former is a Robert Trent Jones II redesign that is fun to play, yet also a challenge, while the latter is a proper championship layout, with undulating fairways, tricky greens, and is real strong test of golf.
 It first opened in 1988 but was redesigned by Phil Jacobs in 2019.

-We have separate clubhouses for both venues, with the Garden clubhouse featuring an Olympic-size swimming pool, and indoor and outdoor gym, squash courts, tennis courts and multi-purpose hard courts.
+We have separate clubhouses for both venues, with the Garden Clubhouse featuring an Olympic-size swimming pool, and indoor and outdoor gym, squash courts, tennis courts and multi-purpose hard courts.

 We have about 2,500 members in total and a staff of around 210.
-As general manager, I report to the president of the club, and there is a general committee which governs the club.
+As General Manager, I report to the President of the club, and there is a General Committee which governs the club.
 The club itself is leased from the Singapore Land Authority.

 What are the most rewarding and the most challenging aspects of your job?

 The most rewarding aspect is getting involved in our course development projects.
-We’ve recently completed a greens renovation programme on the Tampines course.
+We’ve recently completed a greens renovation programme on the Tampines Course.
 We changed a couple of the exit and entry points to the holes and reduced the size of a couple of bunkers.
 We hosted the Asian Tour’s International Series Singapore in 2022 and did so again in 2023 which attracted a strong field.

 I recently brought in Brodie MacDonald, a British PGA member, as our new Director of Golf.
 He's been here for five or six months.
 Brodie has also worked in the Middle East and Asia before, including spells in Thailand and Bali, which was very important, because there are quite a few cultural changes coming from the Middle East to Asia and certainly coming from the UK or Europe to Asia, so you have to be able to adapt to that – and he could and has.